HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.language-extensions.semantic-highlight-guide.md

 The `semanticTokenColors` value `"#ff0011"` shown above applies to both `type` and all it's subtypes, including `templateType`.

 Along with custom token types, extensions can define how these are mapped to TextMate scopes.
-This is described in the [[vs.1.7.#custom-textmate-scope-mappings]] section.
+This is described in the [custom-textmate-scope-mappings](#custom-textmate-scope-mappings) section.
 Note that custom mapping rules are not automatically inherited from the super type.
 Instead, subtypes need to redefine the mapping, preferably to more specific scopes.

 ## Enablement of semantic highlighting